Denaʼina language: Non-inherent possession

-Non-inherent possession occurs with proper nouns as the possessor, shown by -a or -'a attached as a suffix to the possessed noun.
+Non-inherent possession occurs with proper nouns as the possessor, shown by -a or -'an attached as a suffix to the possessed noun.
 Possessive pronouns are attached as a prefix to the possessed noun and the -'a is added at the end of the word.

 Complement clauses

 Complement clauses are clauses that act as the direct object of the verb, introduced by a complementizer (e.g.: in English, "that" or "which").
 Complement clauses exist as subordinate clauses and bare clauses, as with other languages in the Athabaskan language family.
 Some complement clauses are marked by enclitics, and are always embedded as part of the sentence.

 Relative suffixes are attached to nouns or verbs, and are one of the few suffixes on verbs.
 Common relative suffixes include: